Mobirise/Mobirise/README.md

 * Facebook authorization fixed for Social Feed (partly)

 ## PhotoM4 Theme
-* PhotoM4 Theme.
-Ideal theme for professional and hobby photographers.
+* <a href="https://mobirise.com/extensions/luxurym4/">PhotoM4 Theme</a> - Ideal theme for professional and hobby photographers.
 Build a stylish and clean website to impress anyone with beautiful galleries and portfolios.

 <a href="https://mobirise.com/extensions/luxurym4/"><img src="https://mobirise.com/extensions/luxurym4/assets/images/screen-1920x661.jpg"></a>

 ## WoodM4 Theme
-* WoodM4 Theme.
-Have a carpentry shop, forestry manufacture or timber company?
+* <a href="https://mobirise.com/extensions/woodm4/">WoodM4 Theme</a> - Have a carpentry shop, forestry manufacture or timber company?
 This theme helps you present your woodworks excellently.

 <a href="https://mobirise.com/extensions/woodm4/"><img src="https://mobirise.com/extensions/woodm4/assets/images/woodm4-2880x1248.jpg"></a>